floordikker/personal-fitbit-analyzer/README.md

 * QuickSight dashboard
 * Lambda function with run time code that is triggered each Monday at 09.00 pm

+The health data is saved on my personal computer and upload to S3 (same bucket as processed Fitbit data) by means of a CRON job every week at 09.00 am.
+The script that executes this and my personal health records are saved in the folder /scripts.

 ## Version control

 The code on the Main branch is the version of the project that is hosted on AWS on this moment.